RaymondWoon/Dead-Mans-Maze/README.md

 ## 4.3 Front End

 Upon starting the game, the player will be greeted with the start menu and a beautiful artwork in the background to invite the player to play the game.
-The menu UI will consists of a 'Start', 'How to Play' and "Customize Experience" buttons and leads to another menu page as shown in the wireframe below:
+The menu UI will consist of a 'Start', 'How to Play' and "Customize Experience" buttons and leads to another menu page as shown in the wireframe below:

 ![Menu](images/Menu.png)